MatCat776/Robotics_and_AI_Bootcamps_2025/README.md

 |6/13/25|12:45pm - 1:20pm| Lunch | | | |
 |6/13/25|1:20pm - 3:10pm|Neural Networks|  Participants will learn how basic neural networks work, and hoe neural networks are the broad family of many popular deep learning techniques.
 Participants will implement a neural network using the Keras library.     |Yes|
 |6/13/25|3:10pm - 5:00pm|Explainable AI, Large Models, and Beyond | Participants will learn about concerns for explainable AI, how large language models and transformers work, and current state-of-the-art research and future directions in AI.      |Yes|

-## Register
-You can register for the workshops [here](https://uidaho.co1.qualtrics.com/jfe/form/SV_9yKoctF7KbA4dYa) or by scanning the QR code below.
-Space is limited, so register early!

 [![Logo for UI-CS](images/UI_CS_CDA.jpg)](https://www.uidaho.edu/engr/programs/robotics/industrial-robotics)